Contact customer service blood value test

-You must have your blood drawn and sent no later than 8 weeks after receiving the blood collection kit, this is due to the shelf life of the tubes.
-After this time, the order will be closed and can no longer be processed.
+You must have your blood drawn and shipped no later than 8 weeks after receiving the blood collection kit, this is because of the shelf life of the tubes.
+After this time the order will be closed and cannot be processed anymore.

-If you are unable to send in your blood within this time, please contact us ([email protected]) We can then place your order again and send you a new collection set, however, you will have to pay an additional order fee of €19.90.
-If we have not heard from you within the 8 week period, your order will unfortunately expire and you will no longer be entitled to the tests.
+If you are not able to send in your blood within this timeframe, please contact us ([email protected]).
+We can then place your order again and send you a new collection set, however, you will pay an additional order fee of €19.90.
+If we have not heard from you within the 8 week period, your order will unfortunately be cancelled and you will no longer be entitled to the tests.

 4.2 I want to exchange my test, is that possible?

-The blood test cannot be exchanged, the reason being that tests are specially created in the laboratory system in your name.
-You can, however, renounce the order or exchange it for another test before you have your blood tested.
-However, you will have to pay the order fee/shipping cost again.
+The blood test cannot be exchanged, the reason being that tests are created specifically in your name in the laboratory system.
+However, before you have your blood drawn, you can cancel the order or exchange it for another test.
+You will have to pay the order fee/shipping costs again.

-You need to send this cancellation by email to [email protected] stating your name and order number.
-We can then credit the amount for the blood test, with the exception of the order costs/shipping costs and payment fees.
+You must then send this cancellation by email to [email protected] stating your name and order number.
+We can then credit the amount for the blood test, excluding the order/shipping and payment costs.